Skrebnevf/cMistral/README.md

 # cMistral

-C library for working with Mistral AI API - a simple and efficient wrapper for integrating language models into your C applications.
+C library for working with Mistral AI API - a simple wrapper for integrating language models into C applications.

 ## Features